 If you suspect nursing home abuse, inform the police.
 Your lawyer can also help you investigate and prove abuse or neglect caused your loved one’s injuries or damages.
 You can reach us at 1-800-747-3733 to secure help from a nursing home abuse attorney.

 Act on Your Nursing Home Abuse Case Before the Statute of Limitations Expires

 You have a limited amount of time to file a lawsuit for a nursing home abuse or neglect case.
-Under Florida law, you have four years to file a lawsuit based on negligence, including a case for nursing home abuse and neglect.
+Under Florida law, you have two years to file a lawsuit based on negligence, including a case for nursing home abuse and neglect.

 If your case is based on medical malpractice, you have two years to file a lawsuit.

 Talk to a nursing home abuse lawyer in Palm Bay to identify the statute of limitations and other deadlines that apply to your case.

 How a Nursing Home Abuse Lawyer in Palm Bay Can Help